 Taking good care of your teeth might not lower your risk for heart disease.
 But, it will improve your odds when it comes to preserving your smile and battling gum disease.
 Brush your teeth at least twice a day, make sure to floss daily, and most importantly, see your dentist regularly.

 In some cases, gum disease is linked to your genes, so even taking care of your teeth might not be enough to keep it at bay.
 If you are concerned about gum disease, schedule an appointment with a Miami periodontist.
-Dr. John Gallardo and Dr. William Lamas will examine your smile and recommend a course of treatment that’s best for you.
+Dr. John Gallardo will examine your smile and recommend a course of treatment that’s best for you.
 To schedule an appointment at their practice, call (305) 447-1447 today.